stashed/docs/docs/addons/nats/authentications/basic/index.md

 sample-nats-box-785f8458d7-wtnfx:~# exit
 ```

 We have successfully deployed a NATS cluster, created a stream and publish some messages into the stream.
-In the subsequent sections, we are going to backup these data using Stash.
+In the subsequent sections, we are going to backup this sample data using Stash.

 ## Prepare for Backup

-In this section, we are going to prepare the necessary resources (i.e. server connection information, backend information, etc.) before backup.
+In this section, we are going to prepare the necessary resources (i.e. connection information, backend information, etc.) before backup.

 ### Ensure NATS Addon